-The CPT Editorial Panel approved the addition of four new CPT terms specific to two promising emerging vaccines.
+The CPT Editorial Panel approved the addition of four new CPT terms, which are not yet effective.
+The codes in the informational release are specific to two promising emerging vaccines.
 Each vaccine has its own identifying code, as well as a secondary, administrative code.
 The addition of the secondary code is important, because it provides granular information about the actual administration of the vaccine, including dose number.

 “Correlating each coronavirus vaccine with its own unique CPT code provides analytical advantages to help track, allocate, and optimize resources as an immunization program ramps up in the United States,” said Susan R. Bailey, M.D., President of the AMA, in a written release.